Controversies about the word niggardly

 In the United States, there have been several controversies involving the misunderstanding of the word niggardly, an adjective meaning "stingy" or "miserly", because of its phonetic similarity to nigger, an ethnic slur used against black people.
+Although the two words are etymologically unrelated, niggard is nonetheless often replaced with a synonym.
+People have faced misplaced backlash for using the word.

-The two words are etymologically unrelated.
-Niggardly, arising in the Middle Ages, long predates nigger, which arose in the 18th century.
+Niggard, arising in the Middle Ages, long predates nigger, which arose in the 18th century.